 Flaviana holds a Masters Degree in Clinical Psychology with an emphasis in Marriage and Family Therapy from Azusa Pacific University.
 She has been providing counseling services to the San Gabriel Valley community since 2007.
 She also holds a Masters Degree in Health Care Administration from the University of Southern California.
 Flaviana is married and has two daughters.

-Elizabeth J. James, MA
+Dr. Elizabeth J. James, DMFT, LMFT, LPCC

 Licensed Marriage & Family Therapist (LMFT)